-What advice would you give the woman?
+What advice should the woman be given?

 - A. There is a contract because there is executed consideration. - B. There is a contract because sufficient consideration has been promised. - C. There is no contract because the consideration is insufficient. - D. There is no contract because adequate consideration has not been promised. - E. There is no contract because the consideration promised is only executory.